 Check out our accomplishments.

-On Wednesday, January 28th , Dr. Aiko Thompson, Assistant Professor of the Department of Health Sciences and Research, Medical University of South Carolina, will present on “Changing Muscle Evoked Responses to Improve Locomotion after Spinal Cord Injury."
+On Wednesday, January 28th , Dr. Aiko Thompson, Assistant Professor of the Department of Health Sciences and Research, Medical University of South Carolina, presented on “Changing Muscle Evoked Responses to Improve Locomotion after Spinal Cord Injury."
 Visit our Events page to see a recorded video of the presentation and print out of her powerpoint slides.

 On Thursday, November20th , Dr. Lee Saunders, Research Assistant Professor of the College of Health Professions, Medical University of South Carolina, presented on “Healthcare Access and Utilization after Spinal Cord Injury."

 Our Health Outcome Research for Underserved People with SCI Project has created a factsheet with information pertaining to African Americans with SCI.
 The factsheet illustrates the relationship between preventative behaviors and secondary health conditions.
 It also mentions risk behaviors and chronic diseases common among African Americans with SCI.
 Please visit the Health Outcome Research for Underserved People with SCI webpage underneath "Funded Projects" on the left side of this page.

 March is National Chronic Fatigue Syndrome Awareness Month.
 Below is a research byte from our findings.